 “There is nothing virtuous about being part of a sleepout.
 The purpose is to raise funds for an excellent local charity who supports homeless people every day of the year.
 We hope the event will raise awareness about the issue of homelessness and inform people about what we can all do to help.”

 On Saturday February 8, there will be a day of activities in the Cathedral from 10am until 3pm.
 Real life stories of homelessness will be told through a ‘living library’, whereby visitors to the Cathedral can spend time with people who have been homeless and find out first-hand about their experience.
 There will also be an opportunity to meet the different agencies working across the city to address homelessness, and find out how best the public can help.
-Among the organisations attending will be St Martins, Pathways, Samaritans, The Benjamin Foundation, Soul Church, Norwich Street Aid and King’s Lynn Winter Night Shelter.
+Among the organisations attending will be St Martins, The Feed, The Living Room Great Yarmouth, Emmaus, Pathways, Samaritans, The Benjamin Foundation, Soul Church, Norwich Street Aid and King’s Lynn Winter Night Shelter.